-Six out of 10 parents think smartphones should be banned in school – survey
+Six out of 10 parents think mobile phones should be banned in school according to new report

 -

-Six out of 10 parents think smartphones should be banned in school – survey
+Six out of 10 parents think mobile phones should be banned in school according to new report

-Over half of parents believe that smartphones should be banned inside school, according to a survey.
+More than half of parents believe mobile phones should be banned inside school, according to a survey.

-Almost six in 10 parents (59%) said they think pupils should not be allowed to carry their mobiles around school, but just under half (49%) believe children should be allowed to carry them to and from school.
+Almost six in 10 parents (59%) said they think pupils should not be allowed to carry their mobiles around school.

+But just under half (49%) believe children should be allowed to carry them to and from school.

-“Our research finds that 72% of children in Year 7 have a smartphone and suddenly they’ll have the world at their fingertips,” explained Carolyn Bunting, chief executive of Internet Matters – who commissioned the survey as part of its Back To School campaign.
+"Our research finds that 72% of children in Year 7 have a smartphone and suddenly they’ll have the world at their fingertips," explained Carolyn Bunting, chief executive of Internet Matters – who authorised the survey as part of its Back To School campaign.

+"Giving a child a smartphone can give parents peace of mind and it offers children fantastic opportunities to learn, communicate and explore.

 The findings come as French students return to school with a new smartphone ban in place this September, meaning anyone aged between three and 15 will have to leave their devices at home or switch them off at school.

-As new starters begin secondary school, the survey also showed that the majority of parents are concerned about the pressures of digital life on their children.
+As new starters begin secondary school, the survey also showed majority of parents are concerned about the pressures of digital life on their children.

 One in seven (71%) said they are worried about their child being pushed into sharing images or video, and 73% are anxious about their child’s ability to manage online relationships.